bproorda/KnotSlackReact/README.md

   - Private: Sends messages to a specific user only.

-  - Each window takes care of sending messages, but they are received by the Hub Context
+  - Each window takes care of sending messages, but they are all received by the Hub Context

 - This application has two React contexts